 Computer programming in the life sciences is used for modeling and data analysis across all fields.
 In this course, students will learn more advanced techniques to solve life sciences modeling problems efficiently using parallelization and distributed computing.
 Common methods and thoughtful decisions on proper use of tools will be emphasized.
 (Prerequisites: BIOL-230 or equivalent course and students in COS Majors.)
 Lab 2 (Fall).

 Ethical Issues in Biology and Medicine

 This course explores major ethical issues in medicine and biology via lecture, readings, films, and presentation and discussion of cases.
 Students report on current events in ethics as researched on the internet or other news media.
 The first portion of the course is in a lecture format.
 Students learn about various theories of ethical analysis that are in current use.
 Subsequent classes are devoted to particular ethical areas.
 Relevant cases are given to the students for presentation in both written and oral formats.
 Any additional background material that may be required to discuss the cases is presented by the instructor and the remainder of the period is discussion based on the philosophical foundation provided at the beginning of the course.
-(Prerequisites: BIOL-102 or BIOL-122 or (1001-201, 1001-202 and 1001-203) or (1001-251, 1001-252 and 1001-253) or equivalent course.)
+(Prerequisites: (BIOL-101 and BIOL-102 and BIOL-103 and BIOL-104) or (BIOL-121 and BIOL-122) or (BIOL-123 and BIOL-124 and BIOL-125 and BIOL-126) or equivalent courses.)
 Lecture 3 (Spring).

 Statistical Analysis for Bioinformatics